applied stat charts

 • a blend of practical and theoretical data-analysis skills

-• sophisticated tools and knowledge to handle and analyze data
+• the knowledge to handle and interpret data using statistical tools

 Most courses within the applied statistics program are also available as individual courses for those looking to fulfill continuing professional development requirements.
 Read the instructions for how to register for Penn State World Campus courses to learn how you can enroll in any of the upcoming classes on an individual basis.